thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         Some things we love include:

-        Sailing, beach stopovers, inflatables, stand up paddleboards, snorkeling, sunbathing, sunsets and dolphins.
+        Sailing, beach stopovers, inflatables, stand up paddleboards, sunbathing, sunsets and dolphins.
 All included free of charge*.

         Some things are almost mandatory:

-        Singing Happy Birthday to you, cake, embarassing speeches, presents, cake, all your favourite songs...did we mention cake?
+        Singing Happy Birthday to you, cake, embarrassing speeches, presents, cake, all your favourite songs...did we mention cake?

         \*As much as we have tried to bribe the dolphins to turn up every cruise we can't guarantee they will...fish to chase, waves to jump, fun to be had etc... but it sure is a beautiful sight when they do join us.